Reflecting on 2018

-Every December, we get the privilege of looking back over the past 12 months—reflecting on the past—and the opportunity to look forward to the next 12 months—planning for the future.
+Every December, we get the privilege of looking back over the past 12 months–reflecting on the past—-and the opportunity to look forward to the next 12 months—-planning for the future.
 I think that the natural course of things is intentional.
 In order to be balanced, wise people, we need time to pause and take stock.

 As I think back on 2018, I would say that it’s been a transitional year for my wife and me.
 On the business front, 2018 has been a prosperous year, and we are grateful for that.
-On the personal level, I lost both my father-in-law (in March) and my father (in November).
+On a personal level, I lost both my father-in-law (in March) and my father (in November).
 They were two great men who shaped my life and my family so much.
 In August, we gained a beautiful granddaughter.
 So 2018 has definitely been a year full of transitions and shifts for our family, as well as for Broad Insights as a company.

 That being said, I want to take a couple of minutes with you and share some thoughts.
 As we reflect back on the year, it’s important to ask questions and assess where you find yourself.
 Here are some questions that I like to consider: